Converting NodeJS CPU profiles to pprof

 still not totally convinced it’s correct.
 It probably would have made

-more sense just to do everything with Int64
+more sense just to do everything with Int64/Word64 for consistency.

 Anyway aside from the pretty poor state management I’m decently happy with how the code turned out.